NBISweden/SMS_7314_insula/README.md

 # Subcellular proteomics analysis of the insula in alcohol dependence

-* Proteomics (TMT) data from different cellular compartments
+* Proteomics (TMT) data from three different cellular compartments
 * Analyses that have been performed
 *   - Filtering
     - Normalization